Submissions: Write for Daily Philosophy!

 CFP: Daily Philosophy is planning a new series on world philosophies.
 We are looking for articles on African, Asian, indigenous Australian and other world philosophies.
 Interview partners also welcome!
 Please contact host@ (this domain).

 Daily Philosophy accepts submissions for articles not published elsewhere and related to philosophy and culture.
 I’d love to receive your queries!
-Daily Philosophy currently averages over 8,000 pageviews a month and is growing fast.
+Daily Philosophy currently averages over 15,000 pageviews a month from over 11,000 monthly readers and is growing fast.
 I’m also willing to reciprocate (if you want) by posting on your blog and inviting my readers to check your site out.
 It doesn’t matter how big your site is or who you are, as long as the content is of interest to the readers of Daily Philosophy.

 We are looking for content that is educational and enlightening, related to philosophy, its history and main thinkers, the philosophical appreciation of life, modern life and its problems, classic problems of philosophy and ethics, as well as hermits, religions, ways to reach happiness, the philosophy of X (where X can be almost anything), the future of mankind, ecological thought, philosophy of technology and everything else that roughly qualifies as philosophy.